Gabattal/Star_City/README.md

-# Star_City / 20/11/2018
+# Star City

-Procedural map Generation of a city.
+Procedural map Generation of a city (11/2018).

 ## Technologies used:
 * C++